Loading...

 General Information

-In mid 1966, Capitol Records of Canada was reincorporated as CAPITOL RECORDS (CANADA) LTD. From this point on (July 1966), all new labels would feature the new corporate information.
-This rainbow label remained in use until Capitol changed its design in favour of the green target label (see LP.2108.4.1).
+In mid 1966, Capitol Records of Canada was reincorporated as CAPITOL RECORDS (CANADA) LTD. From this point on (July 1966), all new labels would feature the new corporate information (known as the "brackets label").
+This rainbow label design remained in use until Capitol changed its design in favour of the green target label (see LP.2108.4.1).

 By this point, pressings were made as demand required, while Capitol pushed out the Beatles' newer albums.
-Mono was phased out of the regular catalogue in mid-1968, making LP.2108.2.1 the last regular mono pressing of Something New (the hybrid copies of LP.2108.2.2 being the very last).
+Mono was phased out of the regular catalogue in mid-1968, making LP.2108.2.1 the last "fully Canadian" mono pressing of Something New, and LP.2108.2.2 (the hybrid copies) the very last Canadian mono pressing of Something New.

 Pressing Information